 Galway Must Do: Go in September for the Galway Oyster Festival!

 This couldn’t be a list of the most beautiful cities in Europe without the City of Love.
 You’ll find cafes, historic buildings, amazing cuisine, cobblestone streets, art districts, bards, and the Seine River in Paris.
 Of course, the most iconic is its signature landmark, the Eiffel Tower.
 It will always be one of the most beautiful cities in the world and a cultural icon.

 Sarajevo, Bosnia & Herzegovina

 Sarajevo was one of the first cities in Europe I visited.
-At the time I instantly fell in love.
-It’s not a place that many travelers get to on their Eurotrip, but it’s certainly worthwhile.
+At the time, I instantly fell in love.
+It’s not a place that many travelers get to on their Eurotrip, but it’s certainly worthwhile and one of the cheapest travel destinations in the world.
 Despite being the center of a war zone twenty years ago, today it is the vibrant cultural hub of Bosnia and one of the best capital cities in Europe.

 Must Do: Don't leave Kotor without climbing 1350 steps to the Castle of San Giovanni

 Ljubljana happens to be Slovenia’s largest city and capital, but you wouldn’t know it.
-It has been named the greenest European city and features the largest pedestrian city center that is just brimming with life.
-Citizens and tourist alike love to drink coffee and catch up by the gorgeous riverfront.
+It has been named the greenest European city and features the most extensive pedestrian city center that is just brimming with life.
+Citizens and tourists alike love to drink coffee and catch up by the gorgeous riverfront.

-Our first day in Ljubljana we spoke to a local who described her city as “a little girl who likes to play dress-up in her mother’s clothes.
-She’s beautiful and has refined elements, but should never be taken too seriously.”
+On our first day in Ljubljana, we spoke to a local who described her city as “a little girl who likes to play dress-up in her mother’s clothes.
+She’s beautiful and has refined elements but should never be taken too seriously.”
 The city center is brimming with cafes serving up the local specialty drink, a white coffee.